-We would like to remember the team that was among the best in Spain and Europe at the start of the new Millenium, but let’s begin from the start.
+We would like to remember the team that was among the best in Spain and Europe at the start of the new Millenium, but let’s start from the very beginning.

 Deportivo had always been a provincial club in Spain.
 They had spent far more time in the second tier than the first since a period of success in the late 1940s and 1950s and were relegated as low as the third division in 1980.
 By 1990, Depor had been outside La Liga for 17 years.
 There was little sign of progress amidst financial difficulties and mediocre on-field returns.